The no-nonsense guide to GPS vehicle tracking technology: helping you work smarter, save money, and stay one step ahead of the competition.

 Keeping your invoices organised also avoids unnecessary delays.
 If you’re a member of the Courier Exchange, uploading your invoices and PODs directly to the platform simplifies the process and makes it easy for shippers to find your details.
 And make sure you add courier VAT to the invoice if it applies.

 For CX members, the Driver App is a valuable tool for building trust with shippers.
-Lee Gueller stresses the importance of keeping your tracker updated at all times.
+Lee Gueller stresses the importance of keeping your courier vehicle tracking on at all times.

 “Always put that you’re on-site, loaded, or delivered,” he says.
 This gives shippers peace of mind and helps them handle their own customers more effectively.
 Non-CX couriers can replicate this approach by communicating regular updates via email or phone.